This post was written by Amelia Orozco, one of our DCCCD student bloggers.

-For more information about how online classes work, how to get started, or to see success stories, head to the Dallas Colleges Online website.
+For more information about how online classes work, how to get started, or to see success stories, head on over to Dallas Community Colleges to learn more.

 Feel free to comment below about any personal experience with online courses and how they have impacted your college life.
 Do you prefer them or in-class courses and why?

 - Don’t forget to take a minute and read more content from other DCCCD student bloggers.

 - Interested in starting your college career?
 Start the DCCCD admissions process today.

 - See all DCCCD degrees and certificate options.